lunagariya-parth/Git-Practical/README.md

 1. Make example of pull request and two branch merge event.
 2. Create a feature branch.

-3. After commit Push this new branch.
+3. After commit, push this new branch.

 4. Create Pull Request on GitHub.

-5. After approving the pull request dev branch will be merged with the master branch.
+5. After approving the pull request dev branch will be merged with the main branch.
 In this case we own the master branch so we can approve the pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>